MTBPIYUSH/Library-Management-System-using-Hashing/README.md

 # Library Management System using Hashing

-A hashing algorithm is employed to store the data inserted.\n To resolve collisions, linear probing method is used.
+A hashing algorithm is employed to store the data inserted.<be>
+To resolve collisions, the linear probing method is used.